zamempire/zamempire/README.md

 hi guys im princezam totally the real one please trust me i am him.<sub> Disclamer .
 I am not actually him </sub>
 <br>Zam, it/they pronouns .
 Introj , Syshost
 <br> IDK HOW TO CODE!
-So i just use this to keep track of pre-existing projects and to link stuff to pt skins
+So i just use this to keep track of pre-existing projects and to link stuff to pt skins. i'm trying to learn some stuff so i can make a vn of LSSMP ! or smth idk ^_^
 <br> self proclaimed [notorious grape thief](https://rentry.co/grapethief) btw. if you cared.

 [BOYCOTT DISCORD PLEASE](https://rentry.co/Lifesteal-SMP)